viraj124/UniAave-Zap/README.md

 ## How to Leverage like a pro

-1. goto demo link
+1. Go To demo link
 2. click on any zap you want
 3. input amount of eth you are ready to invest
 4. see that your wallet has sufficient balance
-5. click zap
+5. click zap and get yourself leveraged
-6. thats it
 7. **please keep regular check on your health factor,Health factor less than one will get you liquidated**

 ## Zaps Available